 1. Hanging Lake (Glenwood Springs)

-The pristine lake, which is composed of travertine (giving it its distinct turquoise color) is home to one of the most popular hikes in the state.
-(Please note: Hanging Lake faces the threat of ecological disruption due to litter, swimming dogs, and the oils from contact with human skin... so please do not litter or make physical contact with the water.)
+.
+The pristine lake, which is composed of travertine, giving it its distinct turquoise color, is home to one of the most popular hikes in the state.
+Hanging Lake faces the threat of ecological disruption due to litter, swimming dogs, and the oils from contact with human skin.
+To visit, you will need to first

 2. Maroon Bells (Aspen)